 Unsurprisingly, a character’s design evolves throughout the creative process.
 When Pixar Story Artist Michael Yates was working on protagonist Joe Gardener he had a straighter, less round face.

-It takes hours and hours of brainstorming and collaboration and literally thousands of drawings to get to the final product on the screen and the early work by Pixar Story Artists is just one of the important steps in the process.
+It takes hours of brainstorming and collaboration plus literally thousands of drawings to get to the final product on the screen and the early work by Pixar Story Artists is just one of the important steps in the process.

 There’s so much to appreciate about Disney-Pixar’s SOUL and if you haven’t seen it yet you’re running out of excuses.
 The film has been available on Disney+ since Christmas and is available in home release starting today!